-Last week I shared with you my first really easy and quick way to save energy, and hence money and the environment.
+Last week I shared with you my first really easy and quick way to save energy, to help save you both money and the environment.
 As I do love a good win-win, I’m back again today, as promised, with my second tip.

-You see, the average boiler hot water thermostat in the UK is set to 65ºC, which is a tremendous waste of energy and money.
-Not only are you having to cool the water that you’ve spent money heating with cold water to be able to use it, but completely inefficient – heat loss from your boiler/hot water cylinder is also increased.
+The average boiler hot water thermostat in the UK is set to 65ºC.
+This is very inefficient and a waste of energy and money.
+At this temperature, you have to cool the water that you’ve spent money heating with cold water to be able to use it.
+It’s also completely inefficient as heat loss from your boiler/hot water cylinder is also increased.

-So there you go: turning down your boiler a few degrees will not only save you a pretty penny, and the environment, but you’ll also be reducing the risk of scalding from your bathroom or kitchen taps – which makes this a triple win!
+So there you go: turning down the temperature on your boiler a few degrees will save you a pretty penny, and the environment.
+And you’ll also reduce the risk of scalding from your bathroom or kitchen taps.
+This makes this tip a triple win!